 - Imaging specialist in CT, PET

-The Department of Diagnostic and Therapeutic Sciences anticipates that graduates of this program will seek the following professional state licenses or national certifications: Registered Nuclear Medicine Technologist R.T.(N). and state licensure
+The Department of Clinical Sciences anticipates that graduates of this program will seek the following professional state licenses or national certifications: Registered Nuclear Medicine Technologist R.T.(N)., Certified Nuclear Medicine Technologists (CNMT) and state licensure.

-The Department of Diagnostic and Therapeutic Sciences has determined that the required classes and educational activities of this academic program will qualify a graduate of this program to take the exam to obtain The Department of Diagnostic and Therapeutic Sciences has determined the required classes and educational activities of this academic program will qualify a graduate of this program to take the national ARRT examination to obtain Registered Nuclear Medicine Technologists RT(N) credentials.
+The Department of Clinical Sciences has determined the required classes and educational activities of this academic program will qualify a graduate of this program to take the national ARRT examination to obtain Registered Nuclear Medicine Technologists RT(N) credentials.
 The department has not determined whether this program satisfies the requirements of all states and territories for Registered Nuclear Medicine Technologist RT(N) or state licensure.
 Visit the American Society of Radiologic Technologists to determine the requirements of your state or territory.

 Graduate achievement data is an indicator of program effectiveness, demonstrating the extent to which a program achieves its goals.
 The current report on graduate achievement data, identified by program, is available on the JRCNMT website: